ghassen-fatnassi/FAST/README.md

 # FAST
-this Repo contains my implementation of MIT 6.5840 (distributed systems) &amp; Stanford CS 149 (paralell computing) LABS.
+this Repo contains my implementation of MIT 6.5840 (distributed systems) &amp; Stanford CS 149 (paralell computing) LABS. this is a personal effort to learn how to make things go FAST
 ## Labs Checklist

 ### Stanford CS 149 : **Parallel Computing**